triole/pgtool/readme.md

 pg_user = "user"
 # pg_pass = "password"

+# folder where to save the dumps, if not defined "dump" in pgtool folder is used
+dump_dir = "/tmp"

-# postgres runs inside a docker and the port is not exposed?
+# enable below if postgres runs inside a docker
-# state the container's name below, to run the pg commands inside it
+# state container's name and pg commands will be run inside it
 # run_inside_docker = "postgres_container"
 ```

-The config file also supports env vars like so `pg_user = "${PG_USER}"`.